The Courtauld Commitment 2025 Water Ambition

 - East Anglia (CamEO / Broadlands) – Lead by Norfolk Rivers Trust and building on the Water Sensitive Farming initially established by WWF-UK, Coca-Cola and Tesco the project provides confidential independent farm advice and funding on soil and water, to improve both the quality and quantity of water available in the catchment.

 - Wye & Usk – The Wye Agri food partnership aims to build on the led by the Wye & Usk Foundation and building on the exemplary approach of the Catchment partnership The project focuses is reducing diffuse pollution from all types of agriculture soil health by providing expert confidential advice to growers.

 - Kent (Medway) – The Medway is one of the most water stressed regions of the country and home a significant part of the UK soft fruit industry.
 The Holistic Water for Horticulture project is looking at innovative ways to improve water self-sufficiency and the resilience of the sector by implementing nature based solutions around poly tunnels.

-- South West (Tamar) – Led by the West Country Rivers Trust the project focuses on the diary sector, building on the exemplar UpStream Thinking project.
-In addition to working with farmers the project is support greater collaboration between key agr-businesses in the catchment as well as testing sustainable approaches to PES (Payment for Ecosystem Services) schemes. (web link TBC)
+- South West (Tamar) – Led by the West Country Rivers Trust the project focuses on the dairy sector, building on the exemplar UpStream Thinking project.
+In addition to working with farmers the project is support greater collaboration between key agri-businesses in the catchment as well as testing sustainable approaches to PES (Payment for Ecosystem Services) schemes.

 For more information about the projects and how to get involved contact firstname.lastname@example.org